shadow-node/ffi/README.md

 ## Installation

-A easy way to install shadow-ffi is going to be implemented.
+An easy way to install shadow-ffi is going to be implemented.
 Right now it has to be installed with source code documented as next section.

 ## Source Install / Manual Compilation